ibasbase/Inventory-System-Codeigniter/readme.rst

 ###################
-What is CodeIgniter
+What is Inventory System
 ###################

-Inventory System is open source
+Inventory System is open source to meet the needs of the warehousing system.

 *******************
-Release Information Ibas Blaem Blaem
+Release Information Ibas Abilowo
 *******************

 This repo contains in-development code for future releases.
 To download the